p-mayo/FCP2020_Solutions/README.md

 In this week, you will have to play a bit with push and pull commands as well as the features found within the matplotlib/numpy modules.

 ## Additional Resources
+### Extra content on classes
+I have uploaded an example script that contains a class MyFraction.

+### Markdown
 If you'd like to format better your README.md file, it is done using the Markdown language, [here](https://www.markdownguide.org/cheat-sheet/) is a cheatsheet and [here](https://stackedit.io/) is a web editor in case you'd like to try it out before commiting the changes to GitHub.